@angela.chick for Just a Card

 In his book Real England, Paul travels around the country, seeing how community shops, pubs and orchards are disappearing under the sea of Tesco and shopping centres.
 The book is over 10 years old, but things are worse, not better.
 We have lost nearly all our indie shops, supermarkets are more powerful, and governments even promote Tesco and Amazon as ‘job creators’, where the truth is local indies offer proportionally more (and better) work opportunities.
 And the priceless pleasures of visiting a local greengrocer or hardware store are almost long-gone, as is browsing in an indie bookstore.

-Next time you vote, ask your councillor or MP what he or she is doing to support local shops.
+Ask your councillor or MP what he or she is doing to support local shops.
 In the Norfolk town of Sheringham (also in Paul’s book), there was a 13-year battle to stop Tesco building a supermarket over a locally-owned supermarket (funded by a local entrepreneur).
 Local councillors voted in Tesco instead.
 They give money to the community, but the town will never be the same again, and many small shops have now gone under.

 Another problem with clone towns, is the harm they do to wildlife.
 Most of the big chains rip out ancient building facades and replace them with glass-fronted buildings and shopping centres.
 But our towns need less light pollution and glass buildings, to help prevent birds flying into windows and changed migration and breeding patterns (many birds now ‘wake up and sing’ in the middle of the night, as the floodlights and noises confuse them).
 Abroad, sea turtles are even heading towards brightly-lit shopping centres instead of the moon, to lay their eggs.